Violating the Principles of Ethical Research in Advertising

 However, the digital age has presented new challenges.
 The evolution of social media has distracted audiences more than ever.
 As a result, marketers can tiptoe into unethical practices in a desperate bid to grab attention and compete in this oversaturated market.

 Some immoral tactics are more apparent than others.
 For example, deliberate distortion and fraud are considered a serious violation of the core principles of ethical advertising.
-Yet subtler tactics such as ‘sugging’ – the practice of posing as a researcher to sell products – remain murky and difficult for consumers to identify.
-Similarly, anti-competitive practices such as ‘bait-and-switch,’ bid rigging, and pyramid schemes can be difficult to spot but are as equally evil.
+Yet subtler tactics such as ‘sugging’ – posing as a researcher to sell products – remain murky and difficult for consumers to identify.
+Similarly, anti-competitive practices such as ‘bait-and-switch,’ bid rigging, and pyramid schemes can be difficult to spot but are equally evil.

-Arguably, selective marketing remains the most unethical approach
+Selective marketing remains the most unethical approach

-In today’s era where ethical consumerism has gained significant momentum, brands that seem to perpetuate stereotypes, idealize unattainable beauty standards or appear indifferent to environmentally sustainable business initiatives can be financially punished.
+In today’s era, where ethical consumerism has gained significant momentum, brands that seem to perpetuate stereotypes, idealize unattainable beauty standards, or appear indifferent to environmentally sustainable business initiatives can be financially punished.
 Indeed, customers are demanding social responsibility and guilt from brands on an unprecedented scale – and may boycott those who seem to breach these moral principles.

-Editorial Team | Website
+Editorial Team at Knowledge Netizen | Website